A Key Exchange Construction using Mihailova Subgroups in Braid groups: Introduction

 Building upon this theoretical foundation, recent work has made the Mihailova subgroups more accessible for cryptographic applications.
 In \cite{WL}, Wang et al. provided an explicit presentation of the Mihailova subgroups of $F_2 \times F_2$, which possess an algorithmically unsolvable subgroup membership problem.
 Extending this result to braid groups, Lin et al.\cite{LWL} established, via an explicit isomorphism, that the braid group $B_n$ with $n \geq 6$ contains such Mihailova subgroups.
 These concrete characterizations provide the necessary tools to construct practical cryptosystems based on the membership problem.

-In this paper, we leverage these recent developments to design a quantum-safe key exchange protocol.
-Specifically, we propose a modified version of the Anshel-Anshel-Goldfeld (AAG) protocol from \cite{AAG1}, using the braid group $B_n$ with $n \geq 6$.
+In this paper, we use these recent developments to formulate a modified version of the Anshel-Anshel-Goldfeld (AAG) protocol from \cite{AAG1}, using the braid group $B_n$ with $n \geq 6$.
 Our key modification is to select private keys from Mihailova subgroups of $B_n$, while using the generators of $B_n$ as public keys.
-We demonstrate that, due to the unsolvability of the membership problem for Mihailova subgroups, our modified protocol is resistant to all known attacks, crucially including quantum computational attacks.
-To the best of our knowledge, this represents the first rigorously proven quantum-safe key exchange scheme based on braid groups that relies on an algorithmically unsolvable problem.
+The main purpose of this work is to show that Mihailova subgroups can be incorporated naturally into an AAG-type construction and to analyze the algebraic consequences of doing so.
+In particular, we prove an unsolvability result for the corresponding quotient subgroup, while also explaining that this algebraic result alone does not imply resistance to all known attacks or a complete quantum-safe security proof.

 The remainder of this paper is organized as follows: In Section 2, we provide a comprehensive review of braid groups and their Mihailova subgroups, and present an explicit characterization of Mihailova subgroups of the braid group $B_n$ with $n \geq 6$ used in this paper.
 Section 3 reviews the original Anshel-Anshel-Goldfeld scheme and analyzes the known attacks~\cite{AAG1}.
 In Section 4, we present our modified key exchange scheme that incorporates Mihailova subgroups of the braid group.
-Finally, in Section 5, we provide a rigorous security analysis demonstrating that the proposed protocol is immune to all known attacks.
+Finally, in Section 5, we discuss the algebraic implications and the present limitations of the associated security argument.